kitzeslab/opensoundscape/docs/classifier_guide/Intro.md

 Here's a simple list to follow which can help keep you organized:

 1. **Use some form of versioning your files *consistently*.** We provide a couple of options here, but you can come up with your own plan of action.
-   - **Slap a date stamp on everything.**
+   a. **Slap a date stamp on everything.**
-      1. When you create new versions of training scripts, training datasets, etc. add a datestamp to them and save a new copy so you know which version they are (e.g., 2022-10-01_train_model.py -\> 2022-10 05_train_model.py).
-      2. You can automatically add datestamps in your code like such:
+      i.
+When you create new versions of training scripts, training datasets, etc. add a datestamp to them and save a new copy so you know which version they are (e.g., 2022-10-01_train_model.py -\> 2022-10 05_train_model.py). ii.
+You can automatically add datestamps in your code like such:

 ```python:
 from datetime import date